Student accommodation

 Rescue Rooms has something on every night of the week, from club nights, to live music events, through to karaoke nights.

-A student favourite night is Pressure – which takes place every Tuesday from 10pm.
+A student’s favorite night is Pressure – which takes place every Tuesday.
 The venue offers students free entry and 2-4-1 drinks all night long.
 When inside, you will have a choice of alternative songs in the downstairs bar or hip hop upstairs.

-There is also a karaoke night every Wednesday for those who love a singalong, and live gigs from up and coming local artists regularly taking place.
+There is also a karaoke night every Wednesday for those who love a singalong, don’t worry, nobody is going to remember what you sounded like in the morning!

 Rock City

-Crisis Wednesday is the official night for Nottingham University students and is in its 5th year – the venue claim that 2,500 students pack into the three rooms each week to enjoy chart, cheese, R’n’B, indie and student anthems.
+Crisis Wednesday is the official night for Nottingham University students– the venue claim that 2,000 students pack into the three rooms each week to enjoy chart, cheese, R’n’B, indie and student anthems.

-Tuned Thursday’s claims to be the biggest party in town, with 2,000 people partying across three rooms and 2-4-1 drinks all night.
+Tuned Thursday’s claims to be the biggest and best party in town, with 2,000+ people partying across three rooms and 2-4-1 drinks all night.

 Nottingham is diverse when it comes to shopping; from its popular storefronts to its secret side streets, where you will find the most unique places to shop.

-The main place for leisurely shopping in Nottingham is the intu Victoria Centre, where you’ll find all the main high street names such as JD Sports, Pandora, Boots, Topshop and more – it’s open from 9am-6pm daily, and 11am-5pm on Sunday’s.
+The main place for leisurely shopping in Nottingham is the intu Victoria Centre, where you’ll find all the main high street names such as JD Sports, Pandora, Boots and more – it’s open from 9am-6pm daily, and 11am-5pm on Sunday’s.

 Inside the shopping centre is Victoria Centre Market – Nottingham’s largest indoor market.
 There are stalls selling a variety of products, from fresh food, meat, and fish, through to books, jewellery, and textiles.